agaif/Triangulations-like-OP2/README.md

 The programs 2-9 remain completely unchanged from Version 1.

-**Note:** The programs **isomorphism_groups** and **symm_group** are written so that they work for only 15-vertex 8-dimensional simplicial complexes.
+**Remark** The programs **isomorphism_groups** and **symm_group** are written so that they work for only 15-vertex 8-dimensional simplicial complexes.
 The reason is just that we do not need them in different situations.
 The program  **triple_flip_graph** and **triple_flip_graph_random** are written so that they work for only 15-vertex combinatorial $8$-manifolds like the quaternionic projective plane.
 The matter is that this is the only case when the triple flip graphs $\mathcal{G}_G$ are defined, non-trivial and accessible to a computer.
 (In dimension 16 the corresponding graphs are far beyond the capabilities of a computer, and in dimensions 2 and 4 they are trivial.)

 Among these programs, the only two non-trivial are the programs **find** and **check**.
 For them, we will produce detailed descriptions below.
 The other programs are very simple.
 They do not require any special explanation.